niconap/snnif/README.md

 The `config.json` file should contain the configuration for the protocol.
 It should be in JSON format and should contain the following fields:

-- `run` - The command to run the protocol
+- `run` - The command to run the protocol, this includes its arguments
-- `args` - The arguments to pass to the protocol, this should be a list of strings
+  - In case it is necessary to run multiple instances of the protocol (e.g. one for each party), you can run each one in a sub-shell.
+See the configuration file for METEOR for an example.
 - `image` - The name of the Docker image to build

 ### Compatibility